KwanLab/Autometa/docs/source/running-autometa.rst

 *params.kmer_size* : kmer size to use

 *params.norm_method* : Which normalization method to use.
-See :ref: kmer advanced usage section for details
+See :ref:`advanced-usage-kmers` section for deails

-*params.pca_dimensions* : Number of dimensions of which to reduce the initial k-mer frequencies matrix (default is 50)
+*params.pca_dimensions* : Number of dimensions of which to reduce the initial k-mer frequencies matrix (default is 50).
+See :ref:`advanced-usage-kmers` section for deails

-*params.embedding_method* :  Choices are "sksne", "bhsne", "umap" (default is bhsne) See :ref: kmer advanced section for details
+*params.embedding_method* :  Choices are "sksne", "bhsne", "umap" (default is bhsne) See :ref:`advanced-usage-kmers` section for deails

 *params.embedding_dimensions* : Final dimensions of the kmer frequencies matrix (default is 2).
-See :ref: kmer advanced usage section for details
+See :ref:`advanced-usage-kmers` section for deails

 *params.kingdom* : Bin contigs belonging to this kingdom.
-Choices are "bacteria" and "archaea" (default is bacteria)
+Choices are "bacteria" and "archaea" (default is bacteria).

 *params.clustering_method* : Cluster contigs using which clustering method.
-Choices are "dbscan" and "hdbscan" (default is "dbscan")
+Choices are "dbscan" and "hdbscan" (default is "dbscan").
+See :ref:`advanced-usage-binning` section for deails

 *params.binning_starting_rank* : Which taxonomic rank to start the binning from.
-Choices are "superkingdom", "phylum", "class", "order", "family", "genus", "species" (default is "superkingdom")
+Choices are "superkingdom", "phylum", "class", "order", "family", "genus", "species" (default is "superkingdom").
+See :ref:`advanced-usage-binning` section for deails

 *params.classification_method* : Which clustering method to use for unclustered recruitment step.
-Choices are "decision_tree" and "random_forest" (default is "decision_tree")
+Choices are "decision_tree" and "random_forest" (default is "decision_tree").
+See :ref:`advanced-usage-unclustered-recruitment` section for deails

-*params.completeness* :  Minimum completeness needed to keep a cluster (default is atleast 20% complete)
+*params.completeness* :  Minimum completeness needed to keep a cluster (default is atleast 20% complete).
+See :ref:`advanced-usage-binning` section for deails

-*params.purity* : Minimum purity needed to keep a cluster (default is atleast 95% pure)
+*params.purity* : Minimum purity needed to keep a cluster (default is atleast 95% pure).
+See :ref:`advanced-usage-binning` section for deails

-*params.cov_stddev_limit* : Which clusters to keep depending on the covergae std.dev (default is 25%)
+*params.cov_stddev_limit* : Which clusters to keep depending on the covergae std.dev (default is 25%).
+See :ref:`advanced-usage-binning` section for deails

-*params.gc_stddev_limit* : Which clusters to keep depending on the GC% std.dev (default is 5%)
+*params.gc_stddev_limit* : Which clusters to keep depending on the GC% std.dev (default is 5%).
+See :ref:`advanced-usage-binning` section for deails

 Running the pipeline
 --------------------